aravind2060/HadoopAndHiveforLargeScaleDataAnalysis/README.md

 4. **Precipitation Analysis (MapReduce):** Analyze precipitation data for specific locations and time periods, calculating total precipitation at different aggregation units.
 Additionally, identify periods of heavy rainfall or drought based on defined thresholds.
 5. **Climate Change Trends (MapReduce or Hive):** Analyze long-term temperature and precipitation trends across different regions.
 This involves aggregating data by country/state and month, calculating relevant statistics, and identifying patterns and variations over the 50-year period.

-# Problem 1: Data Preparation and Quality Assurance

-The objective is to prepare the GHCNd dataset for analysis, ensuring data quality and integrity.
-We will leverage both MapReduce for custom data processing tasks and HiveQL for tasks suited to SQL-like queries.

-## Task 1: Environment Setup and Data Acquisition and Storage

-### Using MapReduce and Hive
-- **Step 1**: Set up Hadoop and Hive environments.
-- **Step 2**: Download the GHCNd dataset and upload it to HDFS.
-- **Step 3**: Create a Hive table to represent the GHCNd data for easy querying.

-## Task 2: Data Filtering and Augmentation

-### Using MapReduce
-- **Goal**: Filter data by date range (1974-2024) and geographic location (United States, Canada, Mexico).
-- **Steps**:
-  1. Write a MapReduce job in your chosen language to select records within the specified date range.
-  2. Further refine output to include only target geographic locations.

-### Using HiveQL
-- **Goal**: Augment weather data with station metadata.
-- **Steps**:
-  1. Load station metadata into a separate Hive table.
-  2. Use a `JOIN` query to merge weather data with station metadata based on station IDs.

-## Task 3: Handling Missing or Incomplete Data

-### Using MapReduce
-- **Goal**: Identify and exclude stations with significant missing data.
-- **Steps**:
-  1. Develop a MapReduce job to count missing data points for each station.
-  2. Exclude stations with more than 10 consecutive days of missing data.

-### Using HiveQL
-- **Goal**: Impute missing temperature and precipitation data.
-- **Steps**:
-  1. Use `AVG` and `LEAD`/`LAG` functions in HiveQL to calculate average values for missing data points.
-  2. Apply these average values to impute missing data.

-## Task 4: Outlier Detection and Correction

-### Using MapReduce
-- **Goal**: Detect and correct outliers in temperature and precipitation data.
-- **Steps**:
-  1. Implement a MapReduce job to calculate statistical metrics (mean, standard deviation) for temperature and precipitation.
-  2. Identify outliers as data points beyond 3 standard deviations from the mean and replace them with median values.

-### Using HiveQL
-- **Goal**: Simplify outlier detection with SQL-like queries.
-- **Steps**:
-  1. Use HiveQL to identify outliers using the `NTILE` function to group data into percentiles.
-  2. Update outlier values to median values within the same percentile group.

-## Task 5: Final Data Quality Assurance and Compilation

-### Using Hive
-- **Goal**: Ensure data quality and compile the final dataset.
-- **Steps**:
-  1. Perform a final review using HiveQL queries to validate data transformations.
-  2. Use `CREATE TABLE AS SELECT` to compile the final, cleaned dataset ready for analysis.
+**Problem 1: Data Preparation and Quality Assurance**

+**Objective:** Prepare the GHCNd data for analysis, ensuring its accuracy and reliability.

+**Tasks:**

+1. **Environment Setup and Data Acquisition:**

+    * **Step 1.1:** Install and configure Hadoop on your local machine or a cloud platform (e.g., AWS EMR, Azure HDInsight).
+    * **Step 1.2:** Install and configure Hive on top of your Hadoop environment.
+    * **Step 1.3:** Set up your development environment with necessary libraries/tools for scripting (e.g., Python with PySpark) and data manipulation (e.g., Pandas).
+    * **Step 1.4:** Download the GHCNd dataset for North America from the NOAA website.
+    * **Step 1.5:** Upload the downloaded dataset to the HDFS (Hadoop Distributed File System) for distributed processing.
+    * **Step 1.6:** Create a Hive table to represent the GHCNd data structure, allowing you to query the data using HiveQL.

+2. **Data Filtering and Augmentation:**

+    * **Step 2.1 (Choose Option A or B):**
+        **Option A (MapReduce):**
+            * Develop a MapReduce job to filter the data based on the desired date range (1974-2024).
+            * Implement similar logic as described in the previous version for filtering based on location (US, Canada, Mexico).
+        **Option B (HiveQL):**
+            * Use HiveQL queries to achieve both date and location filtering in a single step.
+Leverage `WHERE` clause conditions for date filtering and filter by specific country names or codes for location.
+    * **Step 2.2 (HiveQL):** Load station metadata (containing location details) into a separate Hive table.
+    * **Step 2.3 (HiveQL):** Use a `JOIN` query to merge the filtered weather data with the station metadata table based on a common identifier (e.g., station ID).
+This enriches the weather data with additional location information.

+3. **Handling Missing or Incomplete Data:**

+    * **Step 3.1 (Choose Option A or B):**
+        **Option A (MapReduce):**
+            * Write a MapReduce job to calculate the number of missing data points for each station across the entire dataset.
+            * Implement another MapReduce job to identify and exclude stations exceeding a defined threshold (e.g., more than 10 consecutive days of missing data).
+        **Option B (HiveQL):**
+            * Utilize HiveQL functions like `COUNT` and conditional expressions to identify stations with excessive missing data points.
+    * **Step 3.2 (Choose Option A or B):**
+        **Option A (MapReduce):**
+            * Develop a MapReduce job to impute missing temperature and precipitation data using average values calculated from surrounding data points.
+        **Option B (HiveQL):**
+            * Use HiveQL's `AVG` function and window functions like `LEAD`/`LAG` to calculate average values for missing data points based on surrounding data points.
+    * **Step 3.3 (HiveQL):** Update the existing Hive table with the imputed values to replace missing data.

+4. **Outlier Detection and Correction:**

+    * **Step 4.1 (Choose Option A or B):**
+        **Option A (MapReduce):**
+            * Develop a MapReduce job to calculate statistical measures like mean and standard deviation for both temperature and precipitation data across the entire dataset.
+            * Identify outliers exceeding a specific threshold (e.g., 3 standard deviations away from the mean) and replace them with median values.
+        **Option B (HiveQL):**
+            * Utilize HiveQL window functions like `AVG` and `STDDEV` to calculate statistics.
+            * Use conditional expressions and comparison operators to identify outliers based on the calculated mean and standard deviation.
+            * Update the table with median values retrieved using appropriate window functions (e.g., `MEDIAN`).

+5. **Final Data Quality Assurance and Compilation:**

+    * **Step 5.1 (HiveQL):** Perform final checks using HiveQL queries to validate data transformations and ensure data quality.
+    * **Step 5.2 (HiveQL):** Use `CREATE TABLE AS SELECT` to compile the final, cleaned dataset ready for further analysis.